dataGriff/DataGriff/source/_posts/InstallAndInitaliseHexo.md

 To stop the page running you can just press CTRL+C in the command prompt and confirm the termination.

 ![Hexo Default Startup Page](/images/HexoDefault.png)

+Using the hexo server command is a good way of testing your site locally before deployment.